Black kite: Description

-Black kites can be distinguished from red kites by the slightly smaller size, less forked tail (visible in flight), and generally dark plumage without any rufous.
+Black kites can be distinguished from red kites by their slightly smaller size, less forked tail (visible in flight), and generally dark plumage without any rufous.
 The sexes are alike though the male is a little smaller and less aggressive (this is the case in most birds of prey).
-They weigh on average 735 g.
-The upper plumage is brown but the head and neck tend to be paler.
+They weigh 735 g on average.
+The upper plumage is brown, but the head and neck tend to be paler.
 The patch behind the eye appears darker.
 The outer flight feathers are black and the feathers have dark cross bars and are mottled at the base.
 The lower parts of the body are pale brown, becoming lighter towards the chin.
 The body feathers have dark shafts giving it a streaked appearance.
 The cere and gape are yellow, but the bill is black (unlike that of the yellow-billed kite).
 The legs are yellow and the claws are black.
 They have a distinctive shrill whistle followed by a rapid whinnying call.
 Males and females have the same plumage but females are longer than males and have a little larger wingspan.
 Their wingspan is around 150 cm.